z7workbench/BJUT-NCoV-Checkin/README.md

   - [Chromedriver for Chromium and Google Chrome](https://chromedriver.chromium.org/downloads) or [Taobao mirror](http://npm.taobao.org/mirrors/chromedriver)
   - [geckodriver for Firefox](https://github.com/mozilla/geckodriver/releases)
 - Python 3.6 and above

+Chrome and Firefox supports are available on Linux.
+Other drivers and platforms are not tested.

 ## How to use?
 I suggest using ``virtualenv`` to create the environment by exectuing